Trainings and Events for Ministers

 We require a Disciples History & Polity course for all of those seeking standing in ministry.
 For those who attend a Disciples of Christ seminary, this course is often easily fulfilled in their seminary’s regular course offerings.
 But for persons attending non-Disciples seminaries, for clergy seeking to transfer their standing to the Christian Church (Disciples of Christ), as well as for Commissioned Ministers, it may be more difficult.
 The Commission seeks to make obtaining this important course easier for everyone.

 Additionally, the Commission On Ministry requires that all clergy complete a Pro-Reconciliation/Anti-Racism Course as well as a Clergy Healthy Boundary Course, and that these be updated every five years.
-We are once again offering here in the Christian Church in Ohio a completely redesigned and called our Pro-Reconciliation/Anti-Racism “Awareness Conversations.”
-They are held in person/onsite at Camp Christian and we plan to offer them twice a year.
+We are once again offering the first training here in the Christian Church in Ohio, now completely redesigned and called our Pro-Reconciliation/Anti-Racism “Awareness Conversations.”
+They are held in person/on-site at Camp Christian and we plan to offer them twice a year.
 We are working towards offering the Clergy Healthy Boundary Course in person/onsite as well.
+Clergy Healthy Boundary Trainings are only available on-line at this time.

 We are eager to offer more accessible and more frequently available trainings in both of these areas.